lucianosrp/airport-compass/README.md

 This figure represents the distribution of the orientation of every major street of a city.

-I like how it gives a quick representation of each cities' layout and how evident are the various levels of entropy.
+I like how it gives a quick representation of each city's layout and how evident are the various levels of entropy.

-Shortly after seeing this chart I immediately though of replicating this view but for airports' traffic worldwide.
+Shortly after seeing this chart I immediately thought of replicating this view but for airports' traffic worldwide.

 ## Sources